3.A.25 The Symbiont-specific ERAD-like Machinery (SELMA) Family

 In a heterokontophyte, the diatom Phaeodactylum tricornutum.
 The symbiont-specific membrane proteins sDer1-1 and sDer1-2 are localised within the second outermost plastid membrane and exhibit a similar topology to Der1 proteins of the conventional ERAD-L system (3.A.16).
 The symbiont-specific Der1 proteins are able to form homo- and hetero-oligomers, a feature that supports the idea that these proteins might form a translocation channel.
 The symbiont-specific Der1 proteins might also play a role in discrimination and sorting of periplastidal and stromal pre-proteins since only periplastidal pre-proteins show interaction with the sDer1 complex.
 A conditional knock-out of one of the symbiont-specific Der1 proteins in Toxoplasma gondii blocks pre-protein transport into the apicoplast, providing strong evidence that SELMA has an ERAD-independent function in pre-protein transport to the complex plastid.

 Analogous to protein translocation in the conventional ERAD-L system (3.A.16), substrates are inserted into a membrane, to be ubiquitinated on the cytosolic side by E1, E2 and E3 enzymes and, subsequently, to be extracted by an AAA-ATPase providing the energy for translocation.
 Since the SELMA machinery functions in a different context than ERAD-L, several modifications must have occurred during evolution.
 Most obviously, the recognition process on the extra-plasmatic side (the ER-lumen) was adapted as, in the case of SELMA, plastidal pre-proteins are the substrates instead of misfolded proteins.
 Accordingly, a homolog of the Hrd3p protein - a core receptor component of the ERAD membrane complex - has not been identified for SELMA.
 In fact, the transit peptide of plastid pre-proteins is essential for transport across the second outermost membrane and, hence, some kind of transit peptide receptor is presumably involved in the recognition process.
 Subsequent to substrate recognition, pre-proteins have to be inserted into a translocation channel, which might be formed by the oligomeric sDer1-1/sDer1-2 membrane complex (Hempel et al. 2009).
-In the conventional ERAD-L system, the Sec61 complex, along with the Der1p protein, is another prominent candidate for building the channel.
-When emerging on the periplastidal side, i.e. the former cytosol of the red algal endosymbiont, pre-proteins are presureticular lumen)mably ubiquitinated by the symbiont-specific ubiquitination machinery comprising the proteins sUba1 (ubiquitin activating protein), sUbc4 (ubiquitin conjugating protein) and the ubiquitin ligase ptE3P (P. tricornutum E3 enzyme of the PPC.
+In the conventional ERAD-L system, the Sec61 complex, along with the Der1p protein and the E3 ligase, Hrd1, are the prominent candidates for building the channel.
+When emerging on the periplastidal side, i.e. the former cytosol of the red algal endosymbiont, pre-proteins are ubiquitinated by the symbiont-specific ubiquitination machinery comprising the proteins sUba1 (ubiquitin activating protein), sUbc4 (ubiquitin conjugating protein) and the ubiquitin ligase ptE3P (P. tricornutum E3 enzyme of the PPC).
 Ubiquitinated pre-proteins are subsequently bound by the symbiont-specific AAA-ATPase sCdc48 and its co-factor sUfd1, which might provide the energy to pull the proteins out of the membrane.
-When substrate translocation is completed, pre-proteins are obviously not a target of degradation as in the ERAD system, but still have to be de-ubiquitinated to guarantee correct maturation, functionality and, probably, further transport in the case of stromal pre-proteins.
-This final step might be carried out by the periplastidal de-ubiquitinating enzyme ptDUP (P. tricornutum deubiquitinating enzyme of the PPC), which was recently identified 85.
+When substrate translocation is completed, pre-proteins are not targets of degradation as in the ERAD system, but still have to be de-ubiquitinated to guarantee correct maturation, functionality and, probably, further transport in the case of stromal pre-proteins.
+This final step might be carried out by the periplastidal de-ubiquitinating enzyme ptDUP (P. tricornutum deubiquitinating enzyme of the PPC), which was recently identified.

 The reaction catalyzed by the SELMA system is: